Terrorism: Court shifts trial of Ansaru commander, Usman to Nov 19

 They were said to have collected ransom running into millions of naira from families of their victims.

-In the charge marked FHC/ABJ/CR/464/2025, FG alleged that Usman who is from Okene Local Government Area of Kogi State, and one Mahmud Al-Nigeri from Daura LGA of Katsina State, aided and abetted terrorist attacks that occurred in the country between 2013 and 2015.
+In the charge, FG alleged that Usman who is from Okene Local Government Area of Kogi State, and one Mahmud Al-Nigeri from Daura LGA of Katsina State, aided and abetted terrorist attacks that occurred in the country between 2013 and 2015.

-It told the court that the defendants conspired and agreed to serve as top commanders of Jama’atu Ansarul Muslimeena Fii Bilaadis Sudan (JAMBS/Ansaru), a proscribed organisation in Nigeria that has links with the Al Qaeda terrorist network.

 More so, FG alleged that they participated in the 2022 attack on Wawa Cantonment of the Nigerian Army in New-Bussa, Niger State, which resulted in mass casualties.

-When the case came up on Tuesday, the court took cognizance of a letter the counsel representing the Department of State Services, DSS, Mr. Mohammed Abubakar, wrote to explain his unavailability for the trial.
+When the case came up, yesterday, the court took cognizance of a letter the counsel representing the Department of State Services, DSS, Mr. Mohammed Abubakar, wrote to explain his unavailability for the trial.

 Abubakar applied for the case to be adjourned to another date, a request that was not opposed by the defendants.